 If you encounter roadkill, do not swerve or go over the animal – slow down and go around as the bones can puncture your tyres.

 Before you embark on your road-trip, consider downloading some Audiobooks.
 The average Audiobook usually lasts for eight hours, so it is an excellent way to entertain yourself along the drive.
 You will be surprised how quickly the time can slip by when you are engrossed in a good book!

 If you see a road train coming towards you, move as far to the left as possible and slow down to minimise the damage caused by rocks flying at your car.

 When travelling in the Outback, petrol stations can sometimes be few and far between, so it is very important that you keep an eye on your fuel situation.
 Plan ahead before you leave home so that you have a rough idea of where the petrol stations are along your route.

-Before your jump in the car and leave on your road trip, download the Police Link and Emergency + apps on your phone.
+Before you jump in the car and leave on your road trip, download the Police Link and Emergency + apps on your phone.
 Both apps are free and provide information on the nearest police stations, accidents and information on who to call in an emergency.
 The Emergency + app uses GPS location services to help emergency services find you in the event something goes wrong.

-Be aware however, that mobile coverage is not always available.
-In the event of a break down or accident, remain with your vehicle at all times as this will aid in help finding you.
+Be aware, however, that mobile coverage is not always available.
+In the event of a breakdown or accident, remain with your vehicle at all times as this will aid in help finding you.